TwilioDevEd/eta-notifications-csharp/README.md

 ### Local development

-1. First clone this repository and `cd` into its directory:
+1. First clone this repository and `cd` into it
    ```
    git clone git@github.com:TwilioDevEd/eta-notifications-csharp.git

    cd eta-notifications-csharp
    ```

-1. Create a new file `ETANotifications/Local.config` and update the content with:
+1. Create a new file `ETANotifications/Local.config` and update the content with

    ```
     <appSettings>